 Mentors will be matched with one or two teens.
 Teens participating in the program will identify goals they would like to work toward with the help of their mentor.
 In the past, mentors have helped teens with homework, helped them study for the driver’s test, and taken them to get a library card.
 Additionally, Exodus will hold monthly educational events for the teens that mentors and mentees will attend together.
 These will cover topics such as college readiness, employment readiness, and cultural adjustment, in addition to other fun activities.

 Requirements: Minimum 9-month commitment.
 Must be able to meet with the refugee teen at least 2 times per month.
 Must complete Exodus trainings, Stewards of Children Training (online), and a personal interview.
-This volunteer opportunity is currently closed for 2020.
+This volunteer opportunity is full.
+We will be accepting new mentors in January 2021.

 Perfect for faith organizations, companies, and civic organizations, Welcome Teams partner with Exodus to assist a refugee family with adjusting to life in the U.S. Groups typically work with a family during their first 90 days in the U.S., but may also be placed with a recently arrived family who would benefit from support.
 Commit to at least 3 Welcome activities, such as meeting the family at the airport, setting up an apartment, providing transportation to appointments, teaching English, providing financial assistance (rent, utilities, school supplies etc.) and more.